 Washtenaw Community College uses a competitive admission process for high demand programs in health care.
+Each year, approximately 12 students are accepted to the program for a Fall semester start.
 There are multiple requirements that must be completed prior to submitting an application for admission.
-For detailed information regarding admission to this health care program, please visit our Welcome to Health Care home page at: http://www.wccnet.edu/health
+For detailed information regarding admission to this health care program, please visit our Health Care website at http://health.wccnet.edu